asanjeevak/multistagepythondocker/README.md

 docker push {account}.dkr.ecr.{region}.amazonaws.com/sampleimage:latest

 We have to use valid values at places of {account} - account id , {region} - region of aws resources.

+We can write the proper business use case logic in samplefunction.py based on the requirement.